Home Remedies for Burns: 11 Surprising Treatments That Work

 For minor burns, reach for vanilla extract.
 Use a cotton swab to gently dab vanilla onto the burned skin.
 The evaporation of the alcohol in vanilla extract will cool the burn, alleviating pain.
+Make sure you avoid these home remedies that will only make it worse.

 White vinegar contains acetic acid, a component of aspirin that can help relieve the pain, itching, and inflammation of a burn.
 It is also an antiseptic and astringent, so it will help keep your burn from becoming infected.
 Vinegar also draws heat from the burn, helping to dull pain naturally.
 Soak paper towels in diluted vinegar to create a soothing compress or use cotton swabs to gently dab the burn with vinegar.